Starke County, Indiana: Government

 The county government is a constitutional body, granted specific powers by the Constitution of Indiana and the Indiana Code.

 County Council: The county council is the legislative branch of the county government and controls spending and revenue collection in the county.
 Representatives are elected from county districts to four-year terms.
 They are responsible for setting salaries, the annual budget, and special spending.
 The council has limited authority to impose local taxes, in the form of an income and property tax that is subject to state level approval, excise taxes, and service taxes.

 Board of Commissioners: The executive body of the county, the commissioners are elected county-wide to staggered four-year terms.
 One commissioner serves as president.
 The commissioners execute the acts legislated by the council, collect revenue, and manage the functions of the county government.

 Court: The judge on the court is elected to a term of six years.
 The judge is assisted by a magistrate who is appointed by the judge.
-The court handles criminal and civil cases, and has a small claims division.
-In some cases, court decisions can be appealed to the state level circuit court.
+The court handles criminal and civil cases, and has a small-claims division.
+In some cases, court decisions can be appealed to the state-level circuit court.

-County Officials: The county has other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk, elected to four-year terms.
+County officials: The county has other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk, elected to four-year terms.
 Members elected to county government positions are required to declare party affiliations and to be residents of the county.

-Starke County is part of Indiana's 2nd congressional district in the United States House of Representatives; a district that has been represented by Jackie Walorski since January 2013.
+Starke County is part of Indiana's 2nd congressional district in the United States House of Representatives and is currently represented by Rudy Yakym.

 In presidential elections, Starke County was a bellwether county for a time, voting for the winner in every election from 1964 to 2008.
+Since the Donald Trump era, much like virtually all of Indiana, the county is extremely Republican.